markaelie/LUNETA/README.md

 DOTween 1.2.235 - used for animation (included)
 iOS Haptic by Alexander Hodge - used for iPhone's Haptic Effects (not included)
 Used Font - Quicksand by Andrew Paglinawan

+## PlayMaker

+Free your mind and do whatever you want with Playmaker